 Buffy: It's pretty much "Crush!
 Kill!
 Destroy!"

-An android killer in the 1960s sci-fi show Lost in Space pursued the astronauts saying only "Crush!
+An android killer in the 1960s sci-fi show Lost In Space episode "Revolt of the Androids" pursued the astronauts saying only "Crush!
 Kill!
 Destroy!", which Buffy says here, referring to the fact that monsters usually don't communicate ideas.

 Cordelia: God, is she really wearing Laura Ashley?